Gold Coast Australia

 Spring - September to November

-250 to 300 days of sunshine per year.
-Seasons tend to merge during the cross over months.
 Weather is also relative to where you are coming from.
 You need to consider the season, temperature and humidity of your departure point relative to Gold Coast, when planning your Gold Coast travel.

 These weather considerations will help you work out what to pack for your visit.

-Warmer months October to April.
+Warmer months September through to May.

 Weather

-Gold Coast Weather information
+Gold Coast Weather Information

 Currency and Money Matters